Min. Balance for APY

 Money Market Account

 The money market is a market in fixed-income securities.
 Like other fixed-income securities markets (the bond market, for example), the money market is a stable place to put your money but it's not a get-rich-quick plan.
 We'll walk you through what it is and how it works.
-If you decide it's for you, it's a good idea to shop around to find the best money market account (MMA).
+To learn about individual money market accounts, take a look at our reviews.
+To learn more about finding the best money market account (MMA), read on below.

 How the Money Market Works